TerableCoder/tera-colorful-whispers/README.md

 2. Edit `settings.json` to colorize.
 Me -> Obviously your whispers | Others -> Obviously others whispers | particular -> Name based whispers, you can state them both a single string or array of strings to target as many people you want in different ways.
 3. There's some commands below, most of them are useless.

-*What the heck is hex color tho??*: https://www.hexcolortool.com/
+*What the heck is a color in hex tho??*: https://www.hexcolortool.com/

 #### In-game Commands